MarwanRefaat/transcend/markdown/Transcend ba178c00be234456922f79ff41328167/Music d5c3e8139e1f451c82a5f1a5db77846e/The Recipe 2539b3dc8938467eab8fc86cf1d5b252.md

 # **SCRATCHPAD:**

+Capo 1

+VERSE

-A teaspoon of sweetness
+A (G) teaspoon of sweetness

-A few cups of bliss
+A (Am7) few cups of bliss

-A minced pound of handsome
+A (D7) minced pound of handsome

-Mixed in with a kiss
+(G) Mixed in with a kiss

-A big scoop of humor
+A (G) big scoop of humor

-Intelligence too
+(Am7) Intelligence too

-This recipe makes for
+(D7) This recipe makes for

-A serving of you
+(G) A serving of you

-It may not be perfect
+It (G) may not be perfect

-But with every try
+But (Am7) with every try

-It’s better and better
+It’s (D7) better and better

-Soon measured by eye
+Soon (G) measured by eye

-And on every page
+And (G) on every page

-Peeking out right above
+Peeking (Am7) out right above

-You’ll see that I’ve bookmarked
+You’ll (D7) see that I’ve bookmarked

-The things that I love
+The (G) things that I love

+CHORUS

+Can you tell me

+What makes you good

+A secret ingredient

+Tell me you should

+It’s not in the

+Recipe alright

+Cause no one else makes it

+Just quite right

+La la la

+la la da di dum

+la la la

+la la da di di

+La la la

+la la da di dum

+la la la

+la di da